Shashank200345/Mentora-AI/README.md

-# Shiksha Saarthi - AI-Powered Learning Platform
+# Mentora - AI-Powered Learning Platform

 A modern, interactive learning platform built with Next.js, TypeScript, and Tailwind CSS.
 This project features beautiful UI components, smooth animations, and an AI-powered learning experience.